Openscapes/2021-noaa-nmfs/github-clinic/sean-rohan.md

-# The power of open science: publishing with GitHub
+# The power of soup science: version controlling recipes with GitHub

-We can use GitHub to publish on the open web.
-GitHub supports Markdown text formatting.
-For example, with Markdown:
+We can use GitHub to version control recipes on GitHub:

-We can make words **bold** or *italic*.

-## We can make headers.

-We can make lists that are automagically numbered – *note that lists need a carriage return before list items!*
+## Soups for the winter season

+Eat well this winter season with delicious, warming soup.

-1. bananas
+1. **Pho Tai Nam**
-1. tamales
+1. **Tonkotsu Ramen**
-1. cakes
+1. **Khao Soy**

 [Markdown](https://quarto.org/docs/authoring/markdown-basics.html) can also make hyperlinks using the `[]()` pattern: you put words to hyperlink in `[]` and the URL in `()`.
 For example: